Gordon999/Pi-MP3_Player/README.md

 New features.

+- Pause

--Adds a display of Playlist time, and time left to play (upto 120 minutes).
+- Adds a display of Playlist time, and time left to play (upto 120 minutes).

--Optional external volume UP/DOWN and START/STOP switches, on GPIO 36,38 & 40. switches to gnd to operate.
+- Optional external volume UP/DOWN and START/STOP switches, on GPIO 36,38 & 40. switches to gnd to operate.

--'ADD artist to .m3u' will make a m3u file with all tracks by a selected artist.
+- 'ADD artist to .m3u' will make a m3u file with all tracks by a selected artist.

 ## LCD Screenshot